Towards solving the mass-composition problem in ultra high energy cosmic rays: Introduction

 In the present paper we use the latest Auger and TA observations, comparing them with the spectral features that arise due to propagation of UHECR, and their mass composition.

 We argue that the spectral features may still be considered as an indication for a light mass composition, solving the problem of the alleged discrepancy between Auger and TA observations.

-The paper is organised as follows: In section \ref{sec:dip} we reconsider the status of the dip model in light of the latest observations of the spectrum.
-In section \ref{sec:p+He} we show how a mixture of Helium nuclei and protons provide a good description of the observed flux.
-In section \ref{sec:correlation} we discuss the correlation of $X_{\max}$ with muon characteristics: $N_{\mu}$, the total number of muons in a shower, and $X_{\mu}^{\max}$, the Muon Production Depth; for this discussion we calculated the spectrum in the model p+He+CNO.
-The conclusion is given in section \ref{sec:conclusion}.
+The paper is organised as follows: In Section \ref{sec:dip} we reconsider the status of the dip model in light of the latest observations of the spectrum.
+In Section \ref{sec:p+He} we show how a mixture of Helium nuclei and protons provide a good description of the observed flux.
+In Section \ref{sec:correlation} we discuss the correlation of $X_{\max}$ with muon characteristics: $N_{\mu}$, the total number of muons in a shower, and $X_{\mu}^{\max}$, the Muon Production Depth; for this discussion we calculated the spectrum in the model p+He+CNO.
+The conclusion is given in Section \ref{sec:conclusion}.